emirkoroglu/Ansible-AWS/emirsway/infrastructure/roles/wordpress/README.md

-chanchal/wordpress
+emirsway/wordpress
 =========

 Create wordpress site.
-You can try it on CentOS7, Redhat7, Ubuntu or Debian
+You can try it on Ubuntu only.

 Role Variables